 Sadly, “resisting arrest” is widely misused, mainly by questionable police officers who want to cover up their misconduct, excessive use of force, or racial profiling.

 However, gathering sufficient evidence to maintain this defense tends to be extremely difficult.
 An experienced attorney can help gather evidence, advocate for you throughout the legal proceedings, and defend your rights.
+Do not wait another minute.
+Call the Simmrin Law Group today to speak with an experienced defense lawyer in California about your resisting arrest charges.

 There are some challenges in life people have to face alone.
 Fortunately, you can get help standing up to a charge under California Penal Code §148(a): Resisting Arrest.
 The Simmrin Law Group has experience defending clients in the Los Angeles area.
-You can contact us for help with your case by calling us or completing our online contact form.
+You can contact us for help with your case by calling or completing our online contact form.

 You can get advice about your situation with a FREE consultation.
 Start learning more about your rights, the right defense strategy based on the circumstances of the case, and how to proceed.
 The sooner you speak with an attorney, the sooner you have an advocate in your corner.
+Call us today to schedule an appointment for a case review.